Can I Install Windows 10, 8.1 on two Devices With the Same Key?

 Installing on 2 devices with single key.
 I have two devices on my own.A laptop and a PC.I had purchased windows 8.
 Can I install it on both devices with the same key?
 Is it legal?
 Does it affect my Windows update process?

-Long story short, here’s the answer extracted from the installation and usage rights sects on the terms and condition page while installing Windows 8.1.
+Long story short, here’s the answer extracted from the installation and usage rights sections on the terms and condition page while installing Windows 10 or Windows 10.
 Of course, nobody reads it until the end, hence the questions.

 a.
 One Copy per Computer.
 You may install one copy of the software on one computer.
 That computer is the “licensed computer.”

 b.
 Licensed Computer.
 You may use the software on up to two processors on the licensed computer at one time.
 Unless otherwise provided in these license terms, you may not use the software on any other computer.

 c.
 Number of Users.
 Unless otherwise provided in these license terms, only one user may use the software at a time.